KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

 - Load/Store/Resolve operations within Subpasses.
 - ExecuteCommands detection of hazard from or with secondary command buffers

-### Alpha Functionality

-- QueueSubmit (excluding QueueSubmit2, for alpha release) hazard detection
+- QueueSubmit/QueueSubmit2 time hazard detection
 - Semaphore (binary only) and Fence synchronization operations/effects
 - Device and Queue WaitIdle support